Fort Chiswell, Virginia

 Fort Chiswell is a census-designated place (CDP) in Wythe County, Virginia, United States.
-The population was 939 at the 2010 census.
+As of the 2020 census, Fort Chiswell had a population of 876.

 Fort Chiswell is located at the junction of Interstates 77 and 81.
 Going west from Fort Chiswell, drivers find themselves on a double wrong-way concurrency - one of few in the nation.
 Interstate 77 northbound is overlapped with Interstate 81 southbound, drivers will find themselves oriented the right way again when exiting I-81 back to I-77 north towards Charleston or south to Charlotte.

 Sign on I-81/I-77 indicating a double wrong-way concurrency near Fort Chiswell, Virginia.

 History

-The community name is derived from a frontier fort built in 1758 as an outpost during the French and Indian War.
+The community name is derived from a frontier fort built in 1758 by William Byrd III as an outpost during the French and Indian War.
+The fort was named after Byrd's business partner Colonel John Chiswell, a prominent businessman with whom he owned and operated lead mines in the area.
 The fort, which was of strategic importance during the American Revolution as the guardpost over a small deposit of lead used to mold bullets, was situated at the junction of the Great Trading Path and the Richmond Road, near the New River.
 The fort fell into disrepair in the 18th century as both the county seat and courthouse were moved from Fort Chiswell to the county seat of Wytheville, 12 miles to the west.
 The remaining foundations of the Fort and its surrounding buildings were completely covered over during the construction of I-77 in Wythe County during the 1970s.
 There is a pyramid shaped historical marker of sandstone situated approximately 200 yards west-northwest of the fort's original location.

 The Fort Chiswell Site, The Mansion at Fort Chiswell, and McGavock Family Cemetery are listed on the National Register of Historic Places.

+The former Factory Merchants Outlet Mall, also known as Fort Chiswell Outlets, was located near Interstate 81 in Fort Chiswell.
+The outlet mall opened in 1988 and was later sold to New Plan Realty Trust in 1993.
+Its last stores had closed by around 2012, and the abandoned mall was damaged by a fire on April 6, 2018.